 - Double — A wager on two selections;

-- Treble — A bet on three selections;
+- Treble — A bet on three selections; and

 - Accumulator (ACCA bet) — A wager on four or more selections.

-If you make a bet that includes all three types of multiple bets, you’ll make the popular full-cover bet.
+If you place a bet that includes all three types of multiple bets, you’ll make the popular full-cover bet.
 These are almost exclusively used for horse racing and come in various shapes and sizes.

 - Trixie — Three doubles and a treble;